On Your Feet!

 After playing on Broadway for two years, Gloria Estefan announced there are several international productions in the works.
 The Dutch adaptation was the first to launch.
 In the presence of Gloria and Emilio Estefan, a fully Dutch cast performed the musical for the first time in Utrecht, Netherlands on October 17, 2017.
 International tours and sit down productions have also been announced for Germany, Italy, Mexico, Japan and France.

 After a pre-Broadway engagement in Chicago during the summer of 2015, On Your Feet! opened on Broadway on November 5, 2015.
 It opened to positive reviews and box office success.
-The musical received seven Outer Critics Circle Award nominations, three Drama League Award nominations and a Tony Award nomination for Best Choreography.
+The musical received seven Outer Critics Circle Award nominations, three Drama League Award nominations and a Tony Award nomination for Best Choreography at the 70th Tony Awards.

+A film adaptation is in development as of April 2024.

 Production history

 Chicago (2015)

 The musical had its world premiere at the Oriental Theatre in Chicago from June 2, 2015 – July 5, 2015 (directed by Jerry Mitchell and choreographed by Sergio Trujillo).
-The cast featured Ana Villafañe as Gloria and Josh Segarra as Emilio.
+The cast featured Ana Villafañe as Gloria Estefan and Josh Segarra as Emilio Estefan.

 Broadway (2015-2017)

 Previews began on October 5, 2015, at the Marquis Theatre with Mitchell and Trujillo as director and choreographer respectively.
 The musical officially opened on November 5, 2015.
-The opening cast of 31 performers was led by Ana Villafañe ("Gloria Estefan"), Josh Segarra ("Emilio Estefan"), Andréa Burns ("Gloria Fajardo"), Alma Cuervo ("Consuelo García"), Alexandria Suaréz ("Little Gloria") and Eduardo Hernandez ("Young Emilio").
+The opening cast of 31 performers was led by Ana Villafañe as Gloria Estefan, Josh Segarra as Emilio Estefan, Andréa Burns as Gloria Fajardo, Alma Cuervo as Consuelo García, Alexandria Suaréz as Little Gloria and Eduardo Hernandez as Young Emilio.
+Linedy Genao played Rachel and also understudied the role of Gloria.
 Designers include David Rockwell (sets), Emilio "Esosa" Sosa (costumes) and Kenneth Posner (lighting).
 In July 2016, Puerto Rican singer and actor Ektor Rivera replaced Segarra as Emilio.
 The production celebrated 500 performances on January 19, 2017.
 The production closed on Broadway on August 20, 2017, after 34 previews and 746 regular performances.
 The sets and props were shipped to The Netherlands and were used in the Dutch production.

 Netherlands (2017-2018)

 The first production outside America started previews on October 17, 2017, in the Netherlands.
 The production is produced by Stage Entertainment and played at the Beatrix Theater with performances until August 5, 2018.
 The songs are in their original language, whereas the dialogue has been translated to Dutch by Allard Blom.
-The cast features Vajèn van den Bosch ("Gloria Estefan"), Jim Bakkum / Tommie Christiaan ("Emilio Estefan"), Nurlaila Karim ("Gloria Fajardo") and Ellen Evers ("Consuelo García").
+The cast features Vajèn van den Bosch as Gloria Estefan, Jim Bakkum / Tommie Christiaan as Emilio Estefan, Nurlaila Karim as Gloria Fajardo and Ellen Evers as Consuelo García.

 U.S. Tour (2017-2019)

-A US tour began in the fall of 2017 and premiered in Miami, Florida.
-The tour has stops in the following cities:
+A US tour began in the fall of 2017 and premiered in Buffalo, New York.
+The tour had stops in the following cities: